+The gospel of Jesus Christ is scattered all through the Old Testament Scriptures.
 God, in his holy word, gave us an interesting layout to this portion of the book of Genesis.
 The details of the previous few chapters in reference to Genesis chapter 24 can only be divinely orchestrated.
-In Genesis chapter 22 Abraham, the father offers up his own son as a sacrifice.
+In Genesis chapter 22, Abraham the father offers up his own son as a sacrifice.
 In Genesis chapter 23 the bride of the father is set aside.
-Then we arrive at Genesis chapter 24 and the son, living after being sacrificed by the father, now has an unnamed servant seeking a bride for him.
+Then we arrive at Genesis chapter 24 and the son is alive after being sacrificed by the father and now has an unnamed servant seeking out his bride.

 In the New Testament, Jesus Christ came unto his own, and his own received him not.
 Now rejected by the nation, Israel is set aside.
 Finally, the risen Son of God ascends to the Father in heaven as the Comforter is come to seek out the bride of Christ.
 Jesus tells us in John 5:39 “Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.”
-The word of God teaches us about Jesus Christ, even in its types and pictures.
+The word of God teaches us about Jesus Christ and the salvation he wrought, even in its types, shadows and pictures.

 Abraham’s physical status and blessings

 Genesis 24:1 “And Abraham was old, and well stricken in age: and the LORD had blessed Abraham in all things.”
 In Genesis 23 we read of the death of Sarah, then Genesis chapter 24 opens with physical details about Abraham.
-In scripture an in life there is a relentless theme built into the human condition that eventually takes us all.
+In scripture and in life there exists a relentless theme built into the human condition that eventually takes us all.
 In our Holy Bible God testifies often of Abraham.
-Particularly in Romans 4, God tells of Abraham’s unstaggering faith.
-Again in Hebrews 11, God testimony of Abraham eventually lists him amongst a group the Lord says he is not ashamed to be called their God.
+One notable mention is in Romans 4, God tells of Abraham’s unstaggering faith.
+Again in Hebrews 11, God’s testimony of Abraham eventually lists him amongst a group, of which, the Lord says he is not ashamed to be called their God.

 Yet, even a man as great as Abraham will not escape death, the vapor that is his life will soon vanish.
 He is now old, well stricken in years and soon in the word of God we will read of his death.
-The wages of sin is death, though not a cheerful subject that crosses people’s minds, please take a moment to consider where you will spend eternity.
+The wages of sin is death, though not a cheerful subject, please take a moment to consider where you will spend eternity.
 Please be prepared to stand before God, washed in the blood of the Lamb.